-I offer the following services to ensure that your event is fully accessible to people with disabilities from start to finish (or for certain parts of event planning):
+Depending on needs, I offer the following services to ensure that your event (large or small) is accessible to people with disabilities from start to finish (or for certain parts of event planning):

-- Disability awareness workshop and training: I provide a 2-hour workshop and training on disability awareness before you start your event planning to ensure that all bases are covered and there’s enough budget for accessibility expenses on your website, your event, and your post-production media.
+- Disability awareness workshop and training: I provide a workshop and training on disability awareness before you start your event planning to ensure that all bases are covered and there’s enough budget for accessibility expenses for your website, your event, and your post-production media.

-- Event accessibility logistics: Depending on the project scope and the type and number of disabilities attendees have and their number, I consult with you before, during, and after your event on accessibility logistics to ensure that your event goes smoothly for both you and your attendees with disabilities.
+- Event accessibility logistics: Depending on the project scope and the type and number of disabilities attendees you need to invite, I consult with you before, during, and after your event on accessibility logistics to ensure that your event goes smoothly for both you and your attendees with disabilities.

 - Post-production media accessibility: Many event recordings are inaccessible to deaf people as well as to people with other disabilities.
-I help producers make recordings easy to use and ensure high quality captions and other types of accessibility for your post-production recordings through my experienced professional contractors or perform quality checks of captions made by you and edit them if needed to ensure that they follow quality guidelines.
+I help producers make recordings easy to use and ensure high quality captions and other types of accessibility for your post-production recordings.

 Many event organizers often say that they don’t have the budget for accessibility expenses.
 As with any business expenses, you have to consider the return in your investment.
 This may be the best investment you can make.